Why Caregivers?

 Understanding Caregiving

-A caregiver-friendly church provides support to their caregiver members and their dependents by striving to meet their spiritual, physical, and emotional needs.
+A caregiver-friendly church or faith group provides support to their caregiver members and their dependents by striving to meet their spiritual, physical, and emotional needs.

-The first step to becoming a caregiver-friendly church is understanding what it means to be a caregiver and what challenges they often face.
+The first step to becoming caregiver-friendly is understanding what it means to be a caregiver and what challenges they often face.

 Many caregivers don’t identify with the term.